fouliex/SelfDrivingCarBehavioralCloning/README.md

 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 ## Project Files
-My project includes the following files:
+The project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* bigVideo.mp4 Simulation run
-*

 ## Model Architecture and Training Strategy
 The model is based on the [Nvidia Architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 It compose of 3 pre-processing steps, 5 Convolution layer, 1 flatten and 5 Fully Connected layers with 1 Dropout layer in the middle.

 ### Pre-Processing
-The images went through 3 pre-processing steps before going the Convolution layers.
+The images went through 3 pre-processing steps before going to the Convolution layers.
 The steps are as follow:
 1. Cropping-by removing the unwanted top and bottom parts of each images.
 There are not needed.
 2. Normalize-by making the images to be between -1 and 1.
 3. Max Pooling-by reducing the images size by half the width and half the height.